Do you want to enjoy your shower outdoor in your backyard?

 And all I’m doing here is putting down some crusher dust, about 30mm worth, which will give a nice, firm surface to lay our slab on.

-And what the plastic does, is that it prevents the moisture from coming up through your slab, which is really important inside your house because you have things like floorboards, etc., and you don’t want moisture getting into them.
+And what the plastic does, is that it prevents the moisture from coming up through your slab, which is really important inside your house because you have things like shower floor boards, etc., and you don’t want moisture getting into them.